rediacc/docs/docs/cli/api-reference/list-commands.md

 #### Details

 Shows detailed audit logs of all system modifications including who made changes, when, and what was changed.
-Essential for compliance, security monitoring, and troubleshooting.
+Essential for security monitoring, troubleshooting, and operational oversight.

 #### Parameters